Soundproofing a Music Room on a Budget

 Home to another famous anechoic chamber, Orfield Laboratories in Minnesota, holds a Guinness World Record for its chamber at -9.4 dB.
 People typically can’t stay inside for more than 30 minutes.

-On the image below you can see two more of the world popular anechoic chambers - South Bank University and National Physical Laboratory.
+In the image below, you can see two more of the world's popular anechoic chambers - South Bank University and National Physical Laboratory.

 Some of the most famous anechoic chambers in the world.
 They are used for various purposes including product testing, scientific research, and acoustic measurements.